Ruili Sourcing Agent | Myanmar Border Trade, FTZ & Logistics

 Ruili is China’s principal land trade gateway with Myanmar.
 The city of 250,000 sits at the southwestern tip of Yunnan province on the Ruili River, which forms the border with Myanmar’s Shan State.
 For international buyers, Ruili is primarily relevant as a logistics node for China-Myanmar trade flows, a hub for jade and gemstone trade, and a Frontier Trade Zone that simplifies customs procedures for cross-border commerce.

 This is not a conventional electronics manufacturing destination.
 The supply chain depth, component availability, and manufacturing capacity that define cities like Shenzhen or Suzhou are not present in Ruili.
 What Ruili offers is specialized border trade infrastructure, established logistics networks into Myanmar, and access to goods and materials that originate in Myanmar’s resource base.
+Our specialized Ruili sourcing agent services provide on-the-ground verification for Ruili-based logistics partners, jade suppliers, and cross-border trade facilitators, ensuring procurement safety and logistics efficiency.

-Trade Flows and What Moves Through Ruili
+Cross-Border Trade Flows: What Moves Through Ruili

 From Myanmar into China via Ruili: